schafc/database-systems-spring-2020-final-project/code/readme.md

 Query 4 takes a state or geographic region: examples include - Texas, Atlantic South, Gulf of Mexico

 Query 5 takes an integer representing the number of events to display within the query - 1, 25, 100
+_____
+Additional Notes: For the Surface Summary of the Day data set, the data for 1 of every 10 stations was used, due to the very large size of the dataset (12,000+ stations).
+This was done in order to make the load time of the data reasonable for the sake of the project.
+_____